SharkPlush/Aeon-AC-update-detection/README.md

  - PC detection.
  - Good battery detection, if you remove the battery from your device the script will know.
 If you put the battery back into your device it'll know!
  - No polling.
+ - If you have a bad BIOS or battery (third party) then a built in fallback mode should take care of that.

  TODO:

- - If the the battery state is unknown create a fallback.

  - Support devices with multiple batteries though I have no idea how they work.
 (In beta)
    - If someone can, please help me test dual battery devices as I don't have one!
 You can open new issues here or contact me directly on Discord: SharkPlushy Matrix: @blahajshark:matrix.org